 - Regular maintenance inspections, such as the required annual inspection, avionics and instrument inspections.

 - Aircraft accessories, such as headsets, engine covers, etc.

 A small airplane such as a Cessna 172 can cost up to $30 per hour in fuel alone during flight.
-If you fly 200 hours in a year, it’ll cost $6,000 in fuel alone per year.
+If you fly 200 hours a year, it’ll cost $6,000 in fuel alone per year.

 Is It Justifiable?

-Whether or not you can justify the cost of a private aircraft depends largely on your sense of financial security and your opinion on quality of life.
+Whether or not you can justify the cost of a private aircraft depends largely on your sense of financial security and your opinion on the quality of life.

 Many pilots justify their aircraft purchase by factoring in the amount of time saved, the reduction of time spent at airports, and the flexibility to take off whenever they want, wherever they want to go.

 There are also many ways to reduce the costs of ownership, such as co-owning, leaseback options, renting the aircraft out to others, or flight instructing if qualified.
 These all come with advantages and disadvantages, of course, but many pilots find that the costs are much more manageable by implementing one or more of these measures.

 Some people can’t fathom spending such a large amount of money on an airplane they’ll fly once in a while.
 For others, the lifestyle and convenience of owning an airplane become very justifiable.
 It’s a personal opinion and one that only you can ultimately decide.